shubGupta10/DoSchedulise/README.md

-# Creating a comprehensive README.md file for the project "DoSchedulise" with a professional tone.
-readme_content = """
 # DoSchedulise

 DoSchedulise is a user-friendly web application that connects people with medical care services.
 Our platform makes it easy to book appointments, manage schedules, and communicate securely in real-time between healthcare providers and patients